-7.) when sitting at a table i will only sit on one of the 2 opposing corners.
+7.) when sitting at a table i’ll only sit on 1 of the 2 opposing corners.
 Like this:

 Some occurances are strange, like when someone screams “hey buddy, I was talking to YOU.
 What are you deaf?”
 Almost every time I stop short of saying “Well, actually…”